Daljit Ami

 and his latest project is a film based on the 1915 Singapore Mutiny.

 Biography

-He has a master's degree in Ancient Indian History, Archaeology and Culture, and a Masters in Mass Communications.
-He has worked on a number of independent films and has created documentaries dealing with social issues and politics of northern India.
-In the past, he has worked as an assistant editor for the newspaper Punjabi Tribune, and has worked as editorial consultant for Day & Night News. and Global Punjab TV, a Punjabi channel broadcast in the US and Canada.
-He also volunteers for Panjab Digital Library as Director, Communications.
+He has a master's degree in Ancient Indian History, Archaeology, and Culture, and a Masters's in Mass Communications.
+He has worked on several independent films and has created documentaries dealing with social issues and politics of northern India.
+In the past, he has worked as an assistant editor for the newspaper Punjabi Tribune, and has worked as an editorial consultant for Day & Night News. and Global Punjab TV, a Punjabi channel broadcast in the US and Canada.
+He also volunteers for Panjab Digital Library as Director of communications.

 Speaking about non-fiction films, Daljit Ami says:

 In speaking toward film length, he says:

 Work

-Daljit Ami's Punjabi adaption of the book Roll of Honour which was authored in English by Amandeep Sandhu, and is based on the events that happened post 1984 in Punjab, as "Gwah De Fanah Hon To Pehlan", was released in November 2014.
+Daljit Ami's Punjabi adaption of the book Roll of Honour which was authored in English by Amandeep Sandhu, and is based on the events that happened post-1984 in Punjab, as "Gwah De Fanah Hon To Pehlan", was released in November 2014.